KwonVitalLab/KwonVitalLab.github.io/teaching/2024-Spring/index.md

   - Format \
     Slides with content that motivate the problem, the approach, and the experimental results.
-A PDF version of the slides will be submitted to Canvas.
+A PDF version of the slides will be submitted to Google Drive.

   - Grading \